Introduction to this Website

 "The A-B-C Preon Model" is reprinted here with permission granted in 1999 from Physics Essays:

-Fusion is the process that fuels the sun and stars, and it is well known that water contains 1000 times more energy than gasoline if fusion energy can be effectively extracted.
-ECOFusion is a proposed device that uses the technology of colliding beam particle storage rings to enable a working fusion power generator.
-ECOFusion promises to be a safe, clean and economically viable means of producing power for many millenia into the future.
-The ECOFusion work has yet to be published in a peer reviewed journal, but an entire separate website is available with several videos.
+Fusion is the process that fuels the sun and stars, and it is well known that the fuel needed for fusion exists abundantly here on earth in seawater.
+ECOFusion is a proposed device that envisions using the technology of colliding beam storage rings to enable a working fusion power generator.
+ECOFusion promises to be a safe, clean and economically viable means of producing power for many millennia into the future.

 A Personal Philosophy: God, Nature, and the Human Soul